s-herrera/grammar-rules-extraction/README.md

 ## Description

-It allows to query a treebank to statistically compare the distribution of a chosen patterns against others.
+It allows to query a treebank to statistically compare the distribution of a chosen pattern against others.
 We use [Grew-match](http://match.grew.fr/) query language to interrogate the treebanks.
 The application is build using the `streamlit` library.